 This is not a technology (i.e., "speeds and feeds") course.
-Technology changes too rapidly for us, in the context of what this course aims to do, to gain much value from spending much time on it.
-The question we address is no matter the "speeds and feeds" how do we maximize their value to the enterprise.
+Technology changes too rapidly for us in the context of what this course aims to do to gain much value from spending much time on it.
+The objective is to maximize the value of IT to the enterprise regardless of the "speeds and feeds".